 Long-term assessment of caries risk, risk of periodontitis and any other oral health problems, including oral cancer screening

-Individual treatment plan which can be significantly altered and changed depending on patient cooperation, mood, ability to consent or withdrawing consent due to any reason
+Individual treatment plan which can be significantly altered, modified and adjusted depending on patient cooperation, mood, ability to consent or withdrawing consent for any reason

 Seek further advice from senior colleagues, do not hesitate to discuss complex cases with them.
-Be assertive, say ‘I cannot do it’ if some requests/referrals/treatment planning do not seem to be optimal solution for the patient.
+Be assertive, say ‘I cannot do it’ if some requests/referrals/treatment plans do not seem to be optimal solution for the patient, considering health factors.

-Discuss non-standard treatment plans with others, get another opinion regarding complex cases, but remember; a final decision belongs to operator.
+Discuss non-standard treatment plans with others, get another opinion regarding complex cases, but remember: any clinical decision belongs ultimately to operator.

 Oral hygiene screening and provision is crucial, with the close support of the dental hygienist, dental therapist and oral health promotor Demonstrate proper OH for carers and support workers, encourage them to maintain a regular TB Advise of other medical and dental professionals highly recommended and valuable, including physicians, hospital consultants, specialists, colleagues.